Sney0334/Sney0334/README.md

 <h1 align="center">Hi there👋, I'm Reddy Sai Snehith</h1>
 <h3 align="center">🧬 I am an indian web developer living in Barcelona.
-After my graduation in Mechanical Engineering (2019) I was working in a couple of companies but I started to have an interest towards Web Development, so in 2021 I decided I wanted a change in my life and I enrolled in a WebDev bootcamp in Ironhack.
+After my graduation in Mechanical Engineering (2019) I was working in a company as a QA Manual tester but I started to have an interest towards Web Development, so in 2021 I decided I wanted a change in my life and I enrolled in a WebDev bootcamp in Ironhack.
 Fast forward half a year, I can describe myself as a passionate developer who loves coding, web design and enjoys learning new languages 🖥️</h3>
 <br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sney0334&label=Profile%20views&color=0e75b6&style=flat" alt="sney0334" /> </p>